 - Stir together with a sturdy wooden spoon until a shaggy dough is formed.

-This can be done by hand or in your stand mixer on medium. - Place dough back into bowl, cover and let it rise for 1-2 hours until double in size.
+- Place the ball of dough back into the bowl, cover, and let the dough rise for 1-2 hours until double in size.

-- When making the 12-inch (30 cm) or 10-inch (25 cm) round pizzas, preheat the oven to 425°F. and bake for 20-25 minutes or until crust is set and is golden around the edges.
+- When making the 12-inch (30 cm) or 10-inch (25 cm) round pizzas, preheat the oven to 425°F, top the pizza with your favorite toppings, and bake it on a pizza pan for 20-25 minutes or until crust is set and is golden around the edges.

 How long does pizza dough last in the fridge?